Fuchsia (operating system): History

 In May 2017, Ars Technica wrote about Fuchsia's new user interface, an upgrade from its command-line interface at its first reveal in August.
 A developer wrote that Fuchsia "isn't a toy thing, it's not a 20% Project, it's not a dumping ground of a dead thing that we don't care about anymore".
 Though users could test Fuchsia, nothing "works", because "it's all a bunch of placeholder interfaces that don't do anything".
 They found multiple similarities between Fuchsia's interface and Android, including a Recent Apps screen, a Settings menu, and a split-screen view for viewing multiple apps at once.
 Multiple media outlets wrote about the project's seemingly close ties to Android, with some speculating that Fuchsia might be an effort to "re-do" or replace Android in a way that fixes its problems.

 In January 2018, Google published a guide on how to run Fuchsia on Pixelbooks.
 This was implemented successfully by Ars Technica, where experts were impressed with the progress, noting that things were then working, and were especially pleased by the hardware support and multiple mouse pointers.

 A Fuchsia device was added to the Android ecosystem in January 2019 via the Android Open Source Project (AOSP).
 Google talked about Fuchsia at Google I/O 2019.
-Hiroshi Lockheimer, Senior Vice President of Chrome and Android, described it as one of Google’s experiments around new operating system concepts.
+Hiroshi Lockheimer, Senior Vice President of Chrome and Android, described it as one of Google's experiments around new operating system concepts.

 On July 1, 2019, Google announced the official website of the development project with source code and documentation.
 Roughly a year and a half later, on December 8, 2020, Google announced that it was "expanding Fuchsia's open-source model" including making mailing lists public, introducing a governance model, publishing a roadmap, and using a public issue tracker.

-In May 2021, Google employees confirmed that it had deployed Fuchsia in the consumer market for the first time, within a software update to the first-generation Google Nest Hub that replaces its existing Chromecast-based software.
+In May 2021, Google employees confirmed that Fuchsia had been deployed in the consumer market for the first time, within a software update to the first-generation Google Nest Hub that replaces its existing Chromecast-based software.
 The update contains no user-facing changes to the device's software or user interface.
 After the initial wave of updates to preview devices, the update was rolled out to all Nest Hub devices in August 2021.
+Around February 21, 2022, the Chrome browser was fully working on Fuchsia.

 In January 2023, Google announced layoffs across the company with 16% of Fuchsia employees being impacted.
+In May 2023, Google began rolling out a Fuchsia-based update to the second-generation Google Nest Hub.

 Overview

-As of 2022, most of Fuchsia's code is written in Rust.